Superconvergence of differential structure for finite element methods on perturbed surface meshes: Introduction

-This paper shows that with geometric supercloseness, we can completely solve the two open questions in \cite{WeiChenHuang2010}.
-To do this, we generalize the idea of \cite{DonGuo19} from parametric polynomial preserving method to cover more general methods of which their counterparts using exact geometric information have been discussed in \cite{WeiChenHuang2010}.
-In this vein, we develop a family of isoparametric gradient recovery schemes for data on discretized manifolds.
-It consists of two-level recoveries: The first is recovering the Jacobian of local geometric mapping over the parametric domain, and the other is iso-parametrically recovering the data gradient.
-Because of such a two-level scheme, it is intuitive to see that the superconvergence of gradient recovery would require the superconvergence of the differential structure of the manifold.
-This is exactly what we are going to prove in the paper.
+\paragraph{Contribution} In this paper, we first construct some examples to show that there exist cases where the superconvergence of gradient recovery on surfaces is not guaranteed given barely the $\mathcal{O}(h^2)$ vertex condition.
+In particular, the examples show that data supercloseness does not guarantee superconvergence of the recovered gradient, in contrast to the exact nodal points case.
+We introduce a new concept called \emph{geometric supercloseness}, which gives the property of superconvergence of differential structure on deviated discretizations of surfaces.
+Especially, we provide conditions of the discretized meshes under which the geometric supercloseness property can be proven.
+With the tool of superconvergence of differential structure, we provide complete answers to the two open questions in \cite{WeiChenHuang2010}.
+To do this, we generalize the idea from \cite{DonGuo20}.
+That is the idea of local parametric polynomials can be further developed to cover other methods, e.g., superconvergence patch recovery (SPR), of which their counterparts using exact geometric information have been discussed in \cite{WeiChenHuang2010}.
+In this vein, we develop an isoparametric SPR schemes for data on discretized surfaces.
+It consists of two-level recoveries: The first is recovering the Jacobian of local geometric mapping over every parametric domain, and the other is iso-parametrically recovering the gradient of the solution function with respect to the parametric arguments.
+Based on such a two-level scheme, we are able to prove that the superconvergence of the resulting gradient recovery, which require the superconvergence of the differential structure of the surface as well as the superconvergence of the isoparametric gradient of the function data (i.e., numerical solutions).